FlowFuse/flowfuse/docs/user/devops-pipelines.md

 #### Instance stage actions

-##### Create new instance snapshot

-When a pipeline stage with this action is deployed, a new snapshot of the defined instance will be created and pushed to the next stage.
+- **Create new instance snapshot** - When a pipeline stage with this action is deployed, a new snapshot of the defined instance will be created and pushed to the next stage.

-##### Use latest instance snapshot

-When a pipeline stage with this action is deployed, the latest existing snapshot of the defined instance will be pushed to the next stage.
+- **Use latest instance snapshot** - When a pipeline stage with this action is deployed, the latest existing snapshot of the defined instance will be pushed to the next stage.

-##### Prompt to select instance snapshot

-When a pipeline stage with this action is deployed, you will be prompted to choose which snapshot to push to the next stage.
+- **Prompt to select instance snapshot** - When a pipeline stage with this action is deployed, you will be prompted to choose which snapshot to push to the next stage.

 #### Device stage action

-##### Use active snapshot

-When a pipeline stage with this action is deployed, the active snapshot of the defined device will be pushed to the next stage.
+- **Use active snapshot** - When a pipeline stage with this action is deployed, the active snapshot of the defined device will be pushed to the next stage.

-##### Use latest device snapshot

-When a pipeline stage with this action is deployed, the latest snapshot of the defined device will be pushed to the next stage.
+- **Use latest device snapshot** - When a pipeline stage with this action is deployed, the latest snapshot of the defined device will be pushed to the next stage.

-##### Prompt to select device snapshot

-When a pipeline stage with this action is deployed, you will be prompted to choose which snapshot to push to the next stage.
+- **Prompt to select device snapshot** - When a pipeline stage with this action is deployed, you will be prompted to choose which snapshot to push to the next stage.

 #### Device Group stage